Companion

 Install

-Plugins › Add New › Upload Plugin, choose the Fernlight Companion zip (or find it in the plugin directory once listed), and Activate.
+Plugins › Add New › Upload Plugin, choose the Fernlight Companion zip from this page, and Activate.
 You can deactivate it at any time without breaking your site.